The Related circumstances consist of for an ear pain:

 - Malignant otitis externa

-Earache in the inner or outer ear may interfere with the ability to hear, often caused by excess fluid and infection.
+An earache in the inner or outer ear can interfere with hearing, often caused by excess fluid or infection.

 Ear pain can have non-disease-related causes, such as: